SaharGalimidi/azure-aks-bitcoin-information/README.md

 ## Note
 - The commands in this README are written for a Linux environment.
 If you are using a different operating system, you may need to adjust the commands accordingly.

-## Build and Push Docker Image to Azure Container Registry
+## Deploy services to AKS manually using terraform and kubectl
 1. **Create Kubernetes cluster on Azure with Terraform:**
    - Connect to your Azure account using the Azure CLI.
      ```bash